isene/hp-41_AMASTRO.ROM/README.md

 Simple.

+### MAG

+Shows the luminosity difference between two objects of specific magnitudes.

+Enter one object's magnitude, ENTER and the other object's magnitude and do XEQ"MAG".
+The brightness difference is shown in X (how many times more bright the brightest object is than the other).

 ### TZ

 Asks for and saves your Time Zone in a one-record data file.
 The programs "*GAZE" and "JDT" will run this program unless it finds a data file named "*TZ" with that one Time Zone number in it.